Rebel Heart Tour: North America

-The performances of "Dress You Up" (left) and "Music" (right) were praised by Billboards Joe Lynch.
+Performances such as "Dress You Up" (left) and "Bitch I'm Madonna" (right) were singled out for praise.

 Writing for the New York Daily News, Jim Farber noted that the most shocking aspect of the tour was not the provocative imagery and performances, but that Madonna appeared in a light mood and was smiling all throughout.
 This thought was echoed by Jordan Zivitz of Montreal Gazette who observed that after the first section, the tour's tone became more carefree since Madonna seemed to be "enjoying herself".
 She complimented the performance of "La Vie en rose" and ended the review saying that "the show shared a sense of self-confidence and a sense of play".
 Chris Kelly from The Washington Post reviewed the show at Verizon Center, saying that Madonna remained "as provocative as ever...
 The moment [her] show started... [questions like 'After three decades in the spotlight, does Madonna still have it?'] went out the window".

 Alex Needham from The Guardian rated the Madison Square Garden concert as five out of five stars, complimenting the performance of the old songs and describing the concert as "an affirmation that there is simply no other performer like her.
 Tonight, Madonna kills it".
 In a positive review written in The Village Voice, Hillary Hughes called Madonna "the pop's patron saint of revolution in action".
 Rob Sheffield from Rolling Stone complimented Madonna's camaraderie during the show saying, "She hasn't reached so far onstage, musically or emotionally, since her 2001 Drowned World extravaganza."
 Joe Gottlieb from The Boston Herald theorized that "Madonna's visions have a smart, thought-out feel her imitators can't replicate".

 Billboards Joe Lynch rated the concert four stars out of five, observing that "Madonna's restless creative spirit is on full display on the Rebel Heart Tour".
 He praised Schumer's opening act and the performances of "Music", the "Dress You Up" medley and "Body Shop".
 Jon Pareles wrote in The New York Times that "[t]hrough the decades, Madonna's tours have delivered spectacles that push hot buttons galore".
 However, with Rebel Heart, Pareles observed Madonna doing what she felt like, rather than being controversial.
 The reviewer also complimented the remix of her past hits.
 Ashley Lee from The Hollywood Reporter gave a similar feedback, saying that the singer "[showcased] her years of creative vision and onstage expertise to deliver an arena show packed with visual variety, thematic theatrics and inventive instrumentation to refresh even her earliest hits".
 Giving the concert a rating of B+, Melissa Maerz from Entertainment Weekly was surprised by Madonna's "playful" mood during the show, since she felt that the opening sequence was reminiscent of the darker intones during the MDNA Tour.
 In a review for New York magazine, Lindsay Zolatz commended the show, the dancers during "Illuminati", but criticized the excessive inclusion of Rebel Heart songs in the set list.